slalom/dataops-infra/catalog/aws/ml-ops-on-aws/USAGE.md

         * `wsgi.py` (wrapper for gunicorn to find your app)
         * `nginx.conf`

-## File Stores Used by ML-Ops Module
+## File Stores Used by MLOps Module

-Files Stores (S3 Buckets):
+#### File Stores (S3 Buckets):

 1. Input Buckets:
-   1. Feature Store - Raw input data for Glue transformation job(s).
+   1. Feature Store - Input training and scoring data.
-1. Managed Buckets:
+2. Managed Buckets:
-   2. Source Repository - Location where Glue python scripts are stored.
+   1. Source Repository - Location where Glue python scripts are stored.
-   3. Extract Store - Training data (model inputs) stored to be consumed by the training model.
+   2. Extract Store - Training data (model inputs) stored to be consumed by the training model.
 Default output location for the Glue transformation job(s).
-   4. Model Store - Landing zone for pickled models as they are created and tuned by SageMaker training jobs.
+   3. Model Store - Landing zone for pickled models as they are created and tuned by SageMaker training jobs.
+   4. Metadata Store - For logging SageMaker metadata information about the tuning and training jobs.
    5. Output Store - Output from batch transformations (csv).
 Ignored when running endpoint inference.